WannaBeSuperteur/2022-/Kotlin Advanced/coroutine/coroutine_application_3.md

 element at 4,4 = 1969

+size = 500, coroutines = 20, size per coroutine = 25
-time with coroutine = 353 msecs
+time with coroutine = 300 msecs

 element at 0,0 = 2134
 element at 0,1 = 1965